atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 All that you have said, does not convince me of that, Miss Fitzherbert.
 Lord Nassau, very probably meant nothing in what he said; impertinent and ignorant coxcombs like himself frequently magnify matters, merely to arrogate a consequence to themselves.” — “I will not have you abuse him, Miss Beaumont, for he once stood first on my list; — but a
 [ 125 ]
-few weeks ago I scratch’d him off, though, I believe, I shall soon take him into favour again.” — “You cannot like him, Miss Fitzherbert !” — “Why not, pray?
+few weeks ago I scratch’d him off, though, I believe, I shall soon take him into favour again.” — “You cannot like him, Miss Fitzherbert!” — “Why not, pray?
 He is very handsome;” “and the greatest puppy I know.” — ‘‘Oh!
 Don’t say so, Miss Beaumont! as I cannot possibly agree with you.
 He is certainly very civil and polite.”
 “As a lover; — but I fancy the woman that calls him husband will find him far otherwise.”
 “Perhaps she may; but, as I do not at present dessign to be that woman, I need not trouble myself about the matter.”

 Before we had finish’d our dialogue,
 [ 126 ]